Manikanta-kalyan/Nutrients-UI/README.md

-It's a basic static website with a taskbar, navigation bar and with some buttons made with html and css
+It's a basic static website with a taskbar, navigation bar and with some buttons made with HTML and CSS